Dextroxe/HealthWare/README.md

 #HealthWare

-"Welcome to our website!
+Welcome to our website!
 We are dedicated to providing you with the latest information and resources related to healthcare.
 Whether you're a patient, a healthcare provider, or simply interested in learning more about the industry, we have something for you.
 Our goal is to empower you with the knowledge and tools you need to make informed decisions about your health and wellbeing.
 From connecting patients with doctors and hospitals through our HealthWare platform to providing educational resources on a variety of health topics, we're here to support you every step of the way.
-Thank you for visiting our website, and we look forward to serving you."
+Thank you for visiting our website, and we look forward to serving you.

 get gud easy